 - Is there anything else you would like to share?

-If you want to create a survey to send out, there are more than enough options for you to try out, such as:
+If you want to create a survey to send out, there multiple options, such as:

 - Survey Monkey: Free and easy-to-use.
 Can send up to 10 questions and embed in emails or landing pages.